-- organise, manage and lead outreach to local schools for the Arbor Low Environs Project.
+- organise, manage and lead outreach to local schools and communities for archaeological projects such as the Arbor Low Environs Project.

-Please don’t hesitate to contact me should you have any questions.
+Please don’t hesitate to contact us should you have any questions.
 In the meantime, just read what one happy client has said …

 “I was struck by your outstanding level of preparation: the resources were superb; the day was very well pitched, structured and timed; everything was beautifully tailored to the work the students are already doing … I cannot thank you enough for the support you have given us in the delivery of our scheme of work, and for creating the perfect marriage of fun and learning which is the perpetual yet elusive goal of teachers everywhere!”